sonmarcho/sonmarcho.github.io/5-passions.md

   <div style="background: lightgray; border: 2px solid gray;">
   <div style="margin: 15px;">

-  <b>My favourite museum is <i>musée d'Orsay</i></b>, in Paris.
+  <b>My favourite museum in Paris is <i>musée d'Orsay</i></b>.
 I love the paintings,
-  and I used to go there with friends to draw the sculptures as they have an extremely good sculptures collection.
+  and I used to go there with friends to draw the sculptures (they have an amazing collection!).
+After the drawing session, we would then head to one of the nearby cafés to have a hot drink.
-  There is a nearby café,
-  <a href="https://goo.gl/maps/88HS7utGMKwo4WFL9"><i>Les Deux Musées</i></a>,
-  where we would go after the drawing session to chat a bit - as a side note: their hot chocolate with cream is marvelous.

   </div></div>